 In the less developed regions of Europe, the rising intellectual class in the years between the two World Wars likewise tended to concentrate on the softer subjects rather than in science or technology and sought careers in politics and government bureaucracies rather than in industry or commerce.
 Much of the same pattern would be seen a half a century later in Sri-Lanka which was all too typical of other Asian third world countries in having a surplus of unemployed graduates who had specialized in the humanities and the social sciences.
 Is there a common pattern beginning to arise in the United States?
 Is there a social pattern which is in common with our current political body and previous president?
 I strongly believe so and the soft subject elite in the United States are seeking to overthrow the sacred and economic successful ideologies with Socialist and centralized government ideologies.
 The political and social landscape is coming into prophetic and spiritual clarity.
 How we prophesy the truth and define resolution will require much wisdom and I certainly do not have all the answers.
 However, the powers and systems which are creating the world’s economic and social sickness are coming into plain view for those whom possess discernment.

-Newly educated and semi-educated classes have often sought positions in government bureaucracies rather than in industry and commerce (marketplace) because their education has typically provided them with few skills to be useful in the ‘real’ marketplace Moreover, the growth of bureaucracies is needed to accommodate or absorb such people in preventing them from becoming a political problem which is oftentimes a handicap to the genuine development of industrial, commercial, and social growth.
+Newly educated and semi-educated classes have often sought positions in government bureaucracies rather than in industry and commerce (marketplace) because their education has typically provided them with few skills to be useful in the ‘real’ marketplace.
+Moreover, the growth of bureaucracies is needed to accommodate or absorb such people in preventing them from becoming a political problem which is oftentimes a handicap to the genuine development of industrial, commercial, and social growth.
 In other words, the social and political attitudes spawned by those with diplomas and degrees but without productive skills, constitute yet another barrier to economic development and growth as well as developing a productive society which technology and spirituality grow in similitude.
-Spiritual dynamics must also be strongly considered as the church is oddly split along ethnic and cultural lines in regard to social policy in the U.S. The pull is so strong and deceptive, that a Bible believing individual will abhor abortion, but vote for a pro-abortion candidate simply by built-in social conditioning or comfort in regard to a lack of cultural productivity.
-We must understand that differing social cultures have varying views of productivity as some are content to live off of another if the system provides that option or choice.
+Spiritual dynamics must also be strongly considered as the church is oddly split along ethnic and cultural lines in regard to social policy in the U.S. The pull is so strong and deceptive, that a Bible believing individual will abhor abortion, but vote for a pro-abortion candidate simply by built-in social conditioning in regard to a lack of cultural productivity.
+We must understand that differing social cultures have varying views of productivity as some are content to live off the back of another if the system provides that option or choice.

 It was said of Romania’s institutions of higher education between the two World Wars: “…they were numerically swollen, academically lax, politically overheated, as well as variable incubators of surplus bureaucrats, politicians, and demagogs…” The truth is that this could be said of institutions in other nations within eastern and south-eastern Europe during the same era and in various nations of Asia, Africa, and Latin America in later times.
 The direct economic and social drain of supporting a intelligentsia with little to contribute to the economy is by no means the crux or most important cost they impose upon the rest of the people in various societies.
 The kinds of policies and attitudes they promote and the internal strife they generate or aggravate are the major impediments to economic advancement, spiritual harmony, and political stability.

 The post-independence history of many African nations for example, have especially shown the tragic results of following policies that are diametrically the opposite of economies that developed social productivity in earlier centuries such as Japan and Malaysia.
 In multi-ethnic societies, confiscatory policies (to take something away) toward the most economically productive groups have been promoted for the short run benefit of those seeking a way out of their own poverty at the expense of others rather than becoming more productive themselves.
 Those targeted have included as a prime example, the Germans and Jews in Czechoslovakia when it existed, and Romania.
 I have used Czechoslovakia as an example a couple of times for a reason as it no longer exists for a reason!
 Other good examples are the Chinese in Malaysia and Indonesia.
-The Indians and Pakistanis in Kenya and Uganda among many, many others Those losing in the long run have included the poorer and less skilled masses who cannot replace the more productive groups they suppressed or driven out of the country (This will unfold within the boarders of Israel if the Palestinians are given more territory) Rome as a city did not fall due to barbarian invasion.
+The Indians and Pakistanis in Kenya and Uganda among many, many others.
+Those losing in the long run have included the poorer and less skilled masses who cannot replace the more productive groups they suppressed or driven out of the country (This will unfold within the boarders of Israel if the Palestinians are given more territory) Rome as a city did not fall due to barbarian invasion.
 The invasion was only the tip of the iceberg.
 Rome fell because the barbarians could not run the cultural and political apparatus nor repair its systems and products when broke.
 In other words, the barbarian invaders were not a productive nor creative people.
 They pillaged and took what another earned and worked for a short-term gain.
 The long-term effect was slow decay and eventual ruin.
-Sound familiar?

 Both internally and internationally, western intellectuals have for centuries romanticized noble savages, barbarians, and warlords in various parts of the world.
 People whom supposedly lived in some sort Eden before evil was introduced from the outside by modern western society.
 In fact, many Islamist nations refer to the United states as “The Great Satan” However, facts about the carnage, oppression, or brutality in such societies have been glided over, totally ignored, or brazenly denied by those pursuing a vision and disseminating that vision through their educational writings, teachings, motion pictures, media, and other channels to the extent that they are successful in creating a virtual reality different from the factual realities.
 These falsehoods produce false public policies (now globally) with dire consequences upon the particular nations or societal populace.
 This causes such policies to be misdirected, ineffective, and even counter-productive.
 Sometimes a foreign “Eden” is ideologically defined such as the Middle Eastern Spring, the Soviet Union under Stalin or China under Mao.
 Again, a wonderfully fluffy virtual reality has for decades, completely submerged facts that included the slaughter of millions.
 In these and other ways, an intelligentsia can make policies less informed as well as misinformed and less intelligent than otherwise dreamed of.
 The catch, is that it’s not too late to retain the greatest of all capitalist or market based freedoms – the freedom of choice which makes life interesting.
 Socialism replaces personal choice with state controlled products and mandates.
 God still deeply loves us and desires His best for our lives.
 Let’s not curse our country and world with judgment.
 Rather, let’s pray as we have been directed for our national and world leaders and that those who are truly called and commissioned would come forth in authority and power to declare faith, hope, and love for all humanity